Top Gear (2002 TV series): 2016–2019: Revolving door of presenters

-A combination of delays with production and conflicts with scheduling, led to the premiere date of the 23rd series being pushed back to 29 May 2016.
+A combination of delays with production and conflicts with scheduling led to the premiere date of the 23rd series being pushed back to 29 May 2016.
 In addition, the new series aired with only six of the ten episodes that it promised to show.
-The new look of the show received mixed feedback from critics and viewers alike – although praise was given for the inclusion of LeBlanc, Harris and Reid, the new format was panned for its sluggish pace, the lack of humour in the studio segments, and the length of time spent on the revamped celebrity segment, "Star in a Rally-Cross Car".
-The most negative feedback received for the 23rd series was towards Evans' involvement – his presentation style was largely criticised, along with the lack of chemistry he had with LeBlanc.
-In addition to feedback, several newspaper articles highlighted the fact that the new series struggled to make reasonable viewing figures, with this partly blamed on its broadcast schedule putting it up against live broadcasts of the UEFA Euro 2016 championships.
-On 4 July, following the series finale, Evans announced his resignation from Top Gear, based on feedback.
-As a result, the BBC announced on 26 September that, among the remaining five presenters, LeBlanc would be joined by Harris and Reid to become the main hosts for the next series.
+The new look of the show received mixed feedback from critics and viewers – although praise was given for the inclusion of LeBlanc, Harris and Reid, the new format was panned for its sluggish pace, the lack of humour in the studio segments, and the length of time spent on the revamped celebrity segment, "Star in a Rally-Cross Car".
+On 4 July, following the series finale, Evans announced his resignation from Top Gear.
+The BBC announced on 26 September that, among the remaining five presenters, LeBlanc would be joined by Harris and Reid to become the main hosts for the next series.

 To make amends for its dismal performance, Top Gear underwent a more thorough revamp, which included redesigning the show's studio and opening titles.
 The show's format was refocused on elements developed in early series, a deeper work on chemistry between the presenters, while also revising the celebrity segment – as the arrangement for the 23rd series had proven to be a failure, the segment returned to its original format.